-TASO has also commissioned the Policy Institute at King’s College London to independently evaluate the project, working with the universities to evaluate their interventions using randomised controlled trials.
+TASO also commissioned the Policy Institute at King’s College London to independently evaluate the project, working with the universities to evaluate their interventions using randomised controlled trials.

 TASO was awarded funding for this project from the Evaluation Accelerator Fund (EAF).
 The EAF is administered by the Cabinet Office Evaluation Task Force.